StandingPadAnimations/website/content/privacy-policy.md

 ### Goatcounter Instance Information

-The self-hosted instance of Goatcounter is ran with binaries directly from upstream, on a cloud server from [Hetzner](https://www.hetzner.com/), located in one of their US datacenters.
+The self-hosted instance of Goatcounter is ran with binaries directly from upstream, on a cloud server from [Hetzner](https://www.hetzner.com/), located in Helsinki, Finland.
 The sha256 checksum and version of the Goatcounter binary as of writing is the following:

 ```bash